Volgatitan: Classification

 Averianov and Efimov recovered Volgatitan as a lithostrotian titanosaur.
 They found Lithostrotia to be divided into two main lineages, one containing Saltasauridae, the other containing Lognkosauria, with Volgatitan belonging to the latter.
 The following cladogram follows their analysis.

+In 2026, Mannion and Carvalho included Volgatitan in their phylogenetic analysis, and found it to be a member of the family Mamenchisauridae.